 Bonnie Faulkner : It sounds like the United States and France are working very closely together and there is then evidence that French military escalation directed against Syria was planned before the November 13th terrorist attacks.
 What evidence is there, if any, of official foreknowledge of the Paris terror itself?

 With regard to foreknowledge, I don’t want to necessarily tackle it in those terms but there were certain events which I considered revealing.
-The fact that about a month and a half before, there was an article in Paris Match, which is a tabloid of a magazine which is widely read and very authoritative.
+The fact that about a month and a half before the Paris attacks, there was an article in Paris Match, which is a tabloid, a magazine which is widely read and very authoritative.
 In this Paris Match report it was stated that within a short period of time there would be an attack.
-They used the term “9/11 French-style,” “La 11 septembre à la français.”
+They used the term “9/11 French-style,” “La 11 septembre à la française.”
 That was, in fact, the title of the article.

 The Paris Match on October 2nd predicted a French-style 9/11.
 They said that the attacks on France will be on a scale comparable to 9/11.
 They also said that intelligence services fear a 9/11 French-style.
 Then you ask yourself, what was the purpose of this media report?
 Is it media disinformation?
 Is it there to create a hype or create an atmosphere of fear and intimidation prior to the actual events?